UNSW-CEEM/nempy/paper.md

 simpler model is 75 $/MWh.
 The close match between the results of the full featured model and historical prices allows for the attribution of the deviation of the simpler model explicitly to the simplification that have been made.

-![Figure1: Dispatch price results from the New South Wales region for 1000 randomly selected intervals in the 2019 calender year.
+![Dispatch price results from the New South Wales region for 1000 randomly selected intervals in the 2019 calender year.
   The historical prices, prior to scaling or capping are also shown for comparison.
 Results from two Nempy models are shown, one with a full set of dispatch features, and one without FCAS markets or generic constraints (network and security constraints).
 For the simpler model price results are shown both historical price order and resorted.\label{fig:example}](plot.png)